DylanAKing/OpenVPN-Installer/README.md

     and placing this line below the corresponding line for ROOT.\
     Please inform me if there is a better way to acheive this.

-  - With these packages installed and a non-root user capable of using the "sudo" command, youre ready to install\
+  - With these packages installed and a non-root user capable of using the "sudo" command, youre ready to install just follow the ubuntu instructions below

-If your running ubuntu 20.04\
+If your running ubuntu 20.04, or completed the steps outlined aboved\
   :1: Clone this Repository and Extract it\
   2.)
 Make the install script executable with:  chmod +x ../install-ovpn-server.sh\
   3.)
-Start the installation with:  ./install-ovpn-server.sh\
+Start the installation with:  ./install-ovpn-server.sh

 this readme has sourced at the bottom, two tutorials that the install script is based off of, please refer to those for more details on the rationale behind some of these commands, or if you encouter any issues while running the